naftalic/ddmif/introduction.md

 # Fundamentals

-Alpha is a fundamental concept in quantitative finance, used to measure the performance of an investment relative to a benchmark index.
-It represents the excess return of an investment over the benchmark, adjusted for risk.
-Alpha helps investors determine if a portfolio manager or investment strategy has generated returns through skill or luck.
+Alpha is a key measure in quantitative finance used to evaluate the performance of an investment relative to a benchmark index.
+It represents the excess return of an investment over the benchmark after adjusting for risk.
+Alpha helps investors determine if the portfolio manager or investment strategy has produced returns through skill or luck.

 There are two types of Alpha: Benchmark Alpha and Multi-Factor Alpha.
 Benchmark Alpha measures the return of a portfolio not linked to the benchmark's risk, while Multi-Factor Alpha measures the return not linked to multiple factors' risk.
-- Benchmark Alpha: $r_p = α + βr_b + ϵ$.
-- Multi-Factor Alpha: $r_p = α + β_1f_1 +...+β_Kf_K +ϵ = α + β\cdot f +ϵ$
+The equations for Benchmark Alpha and Multi-Factor Alpha are: $r_p = α + β_pr_b + ϵ$ and $r_p = α + β_1f_1 +...+β_kf_k +ϵ = α + β\cdot f +ϵ$ respectively.

-Where, α is the benchmark alpha, $r_p$ the return of the portfolio, $β$ the beta of the portfolio, $r_b$ the return of the benchmark.
-In the multi-factor case, α is the multi-factor alpha, $f=f_1, f_2, ..., f_K$ the returns of the K factors, and $β = β_1, β_2, ..., β_K$ the factor exposures or sensitivities of the portfolio to the K factors.
+In these equations, α is the benchmark or multi-factor alpha, $r_p$ is the return of the portfolio, $β_p$ is the beta of the portfolio, $r_b$ is the return of the benchmark, $f=(f_1,f_2,...,f_k)^T$ is the returns of the K factors, and $β=(β_1,β_2,...,β_k)^T$ is the factor exposures or sensitivities of the portfolio to the k=K factors.

 The important aspect of Alpha is the residual return, which represents an increase in return independent of increased benchmark exposure.
-The residual return is the focus of the quantitative portfolio manager, as they aim for high Alpha and high Information Ratio, which is the excess performance in terms of risk units.
-Specifically,
-- $βr_b$ or $β\cdot f$ is the expected or consensus return, which is the part of the portfolio’s return related to the benchmark.
-- $α + ϵ$ is the residual return.
+The residual return is the focus of the quantitative portfolio manager, who aims for high Alpha and high Information Ratio (the excess performance in terms of risk units).
+The expected or consensus return ($βr_b$ or $β\cdot f$) is the part of the portfolio's return related to the benchmark, while the residual return ($α + ϵ$) represents an increase in return independent of increased direct benchmark exposure. $α$ is the expected value of the residual return, while $ϵ$ is the deviation of the residual return from its mean.
-- The residual return is all that matters to the quantitative portfolio manager.
-- If the benchmark return is positive, it is easy enough to generate higher returns simply by increasing the portfolio’s exposure to the benchmark, but the portfolio manager has not added value.
-- The residual return is the part that represents an increase in return independent of increased direct benchmark exposure.
-- $α$ is the expected value of the residual return: $E(α + ϵ) = α$.
-- $ϵ$ is the deviation of the residual return from its mean (it is assumed that $ϵ$ averages zero).

-In general, we distingish between Ex-ante (in-sample) and Ex-Post (out-of-sample) alphas:

-Ex-ante Alpha is the expected alpha, and ex-post Alpha is the realized one, obtained through regression of portfolio and benchmark returns.

-Ex-Post Information Ratio is the excess performance of a portfolio manager in terms of risk units, calculated as $IR = α_b / 𝜔$, where 𝜔 is the residual risk or excess risk.

-An active portfolio manager aims for both high alpha and high information ratio.
+Alpha can be divided into Ex-ante (in-sample) and Ex-Post (out-of-sample) alphas, where Ex-ante Alpha is the expected alpha and Ex-post Alpha is the realized one obtained through regression of portfolio and benchmark returns.
+The Information Ratio is the excess performance of a portfolio manager in terms of risk units and is calculated as IR = residual return / residual risk.
+An active portfolio manager aims for both high Ex-Post alpha and high Ex-Post Information Ratio.

 # The Market Rules
 Investing in financial markets is a complex and challenging task that requires a deep understanding of various market rules and principles.
 The market rules, as stated here, are widely accepted and followed by investors, portfolio managers, and traders around the world.
 These rules help provide a framework for making informed investment decisions and maximizing returns while mitigating risk.